eligrey/pmxdr/README.md

 and defaults to the most restrictive settings of always requiring `Access-Control-Allow-Origin` and not trusting any origin by default, including the same website itself.
-When you set up the host library, it must be accessible via `http://your-domain/pmxdr/api` for interoperability with pmxdr clients with default endpoint configuration.
+When you set up the host library, it must be accessible via `http://your-domain/pmxdr/api` for interoperability with pmxdr clients using the default endpoint configuration.